BerkeleyHCI/edg-ide/ide-getting-started.md

 - The stuff in `if __name__ == "__main__":` allows the design to compile (and generate netlists) by running the file.
   We won't be using this.

-Your IDE should look something like this (minus the red annotation text):
+Your IDE should look something like this (minus the blue annotation text):

 ![Annotated IDE screen](docs/ide_start_annotated.png)

 The major components are:
 - **Block Diagram Visualization**: shows the compiled design visualized as a block diagram here.
   - **Tree View**: shows the compiled design as a tree structure of the block hierarchy.
 - **Block Depth Selection**: selects the maximum depth of blocks shown in the Block Diagram Visualization.
   1 means show only one level, 2 means show the top-level blocks and one level of internal blocks, and so on.
 - **Update Button**: click to re-compile and update the visualization.
-Also available through hotkey Ctrl + Alt + R.
+  Also available through the main menu > Tools and the hotkey shown there.
 - **Library Browser**: shows all the library blocks, ports, and links.
   The text box at the top allows filtering by keyword.
   - **Library Preview**: shows more information on the selected library block, including a docstring (if available), parameters, and block diagram preview.

 We'll go over each in more detail as they are used.